 Two of the biggest of these online learning platforms are Udemy and Coursera.
 Both platforms have unique advantages and disadvantages in terms of price, course quality, opportunities for professional development, and more, which can make it hard to choose the right one for you.

 If you’re trying to decide what your best option is for learning to code online, this guide will break down how Udemy vs. Coursera stack up against each other in a variety of categories to help you make a more informed decision.
+We’ll also discuss a bit about how other platforms compare, so you can also weigh your options elsewhere.

 Udemy vs Coursera: Course Variety